Making a Successful Website

 Webalizer

 This may be the currently most popular analysis tool.
 Webalizer starts with a list of monthly summaries ideal for a casual look at the site's statistics.
 The full monthly figures are far less detailed than with Awstats, however.
-While the traffic figures, the file list and the search terms are fine, Webalizer does not create a useful summary of referrers; on an extensive site like EAS the whole list entirely consists of internal links.
+While the traffic figures, the file list and the search terms are fine, Webalizer does not create a useful summary of referrers; on an expansive site like EAS the whole list entirely consists of internal links.
 This may be a configuration problem though.
 Still, Webalizer has only few options to trace the way of visitors and detect possible problems.

 Urchin Stats